About Metabolic Syndrome (Syndrome X)

 • Alcohol consumption: Excessive alcohol intake can contribute to the development of metabolic syndrome.

-It's important to note that combating these modifiable risk factors through lifestyle changes can help reduce the risk of developing metabolic syndrome.
+It’s important to note that making healthy lifestyle changes can help lower your risk of metabolic syndrome.
 However, it's always recommended to consult with your healthcare professional for personalized advice and guidance.

 Metabolic syndrome is a collection of conditions that can affect various aspects of the body's functioning.
 Metabolic syndrome may not have noticeable symptoms.
 Symptoms of metabolic syndrome may include: